The Rise of Language Models in Mining Software Repositories: A Survey: Conclusions

 \section{Conclusions}

-This article reviews the use of LMs for MSR, covering 85 papers published between 2017 and 2025.
-We analysed how LMs are applied across MSR tasks, which data sources and artefacts are involved, which models are employed and how their adoption has evolved over time, and what evaluation and reproducibility practices are followed by the community.
-The results of the survey show that the use of LM in MSR is a rapidly growing research area spanning a broad spectrum of tasks and artefacts.
-Furthermore, we observed a clear transition in the model landscape, from lightweight models fine-tuned on labelled repository data toward large, instruction-tuned LLMs used via prompting, reflecting broader shifts in how the community leverages recent advances in generative AI.
+This article reviews the use of LMs for MSR, covering 177 papers published between 2017 and 2026.
+We analyzed how LMs are applied across MSR tasks, which data sources and artifacts are involved, which models are employed and how their adoption has evolved over time, and the availability and accessibility of supplementary materials and tools as basic conditions for reproducibility and reuse.
+The results of the survey show that the use of LMs in MSR is a rapidly growing research area spanning a broad spectrum of tasks and artifacts.
+Furthermore, we observed a clear transition in the model landscape.
+While early studies relied almost exclusively on small encoder-based models fine-tuned on labeled repository data, recent work has increasingly adopted large, instruction-tuned LLMs used via prompting, resulting in an ecosystem in which different model families coexist and are adopted according to the requirements of different MSR tasks.
 These findings point to several open challenges and actionable points.
 We trust that this work may become a helpful reference for researchers and practitioners navigating the evolving landscape of LMs for MSR, as well as for newcomers looking to engage with this research area.